srlinuxeurope/DCFPartnerHackathon/docs/index.md

 The above topology contains a number of functional blocks to help you in areas you might want to focus on, it contains:

-- An all-SR Linux network (release 26.7.1):
+- An all-SR Linux network (release 26.3.1):
     - 2x PE / DCGW nodes (pe2 and pe4, 7250 IXR-X1b) directly interconnected
-    - WAN core between the PEs: dual-stack ISIS with SR-MPLS and iBGP (IPv4/IPv6 + EVPN)
+    - WAN core between the PEs: dual-stack OSPF (v2 for IPv4, v3 for IPv6) with LDP-signalled MPLS and iBGP (IPv4/IPv6 + EVPN + VPN-IPv4/IPv6)
     - each PE acts as EVPN route-reflector for its data center
 - Data Centers:
     - DC1: a CLOS model - managed by EDA